 -

 Picked up a bag of “test roast” from Rogue Wave, where they sell off the batches they made before reaching a profile they’re happy with.
-This one is a blend and I think I recognize the Ethopian and Colombian we’ve tried in the past.
+This one is a blend and I think I recognize the Ethiopian and Colombian we’ve tried in the past.
 It’s a great quality blend and really tasty.
 Some berry, acidity and dryness.
 Sweetness, too.

 -